Communities

 Which part is the Darlington?

-Lundin‭ wrote 8 months ago
+Lundin‭ wrote about 1 year ago

 Which part is the Darlington, more specifically?
 One of the classic ULNs I take it?
 These are notoriously brittle and shouldn't be used in industrial applications.
 Consider some "smart" MOSFET driver instead, with plenty of built-in protection.

-mrbean‭ wrote 8 months ago
+mrbean‭ wrote about 1 year ago

 The output section of the A2982 uses a darlington pair.
 The A2982 is similar to a ULN however the A2982 is designed to source current instead of sink current.
 That's good to know that they are notoriously brittle.
 That's what I've gathered as well after blowing two of the devices now.